hanxiaomax/Learncpp_CN/docs/9-7-Null-pointers.md

 }
 ```

-COPY

-As an aside…
+!!! cite "题外话"

     On modern architectures, the address `0` is typically used to represent a null pointer.
 However, this value is not guaranteed by the C++ standard, and some architectures use other values.
 The literal `0`, when used in the context of a null pointer, will be translated into whatever address the architecture uses to represent a null pointer.

-Additionally, there is a preprocessor macro named `NULL` (defined in the <cstddef> header).
+Additionally, there is a preprocessor macro named `NULL` (defined in the `<cstddef>` header).
 This macro is inherited from C, where it is commonly used to indicate a null pointer.

 ```cpp
 #include <cstddef> // for NULL